STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 )
 set(RADIUM_COMPONENTS ${RADIUM_COMPONENTS} <NewComponent_Target> PARENT_SCOPE)
 ~~~
-where the `${CMAKE_CURRENT_SOURCE_DIR}/Config.cmake.in` contains the configuration of the installed component as
+where `${CMAKE_CURRENT_SOURCE_DIR}/Config.cmake.in` contains the configuration of the installed component as
 described below.
-- Modify the file `<Radium_source_dir>/src/CMakeLists.txt` to add the subdirectory that contains the component source code
+- Modify `<Radium_source_dir>/src/CMakeLists.txt` to add the subdirectory that contains the component source code
 ~~~cmake
 add_subdirectory(NewComponent)
 ~~~

-From this, when the Radium distribution will be compiled and installed, the `NewComponent`will be integrated in the
-installed Radium distribution.

-### Configuring the import script for the components
-In order to make the component available to users when they do a `find_package(Radium COMPONENT NewComponent)` the cmake
-configuration script will be generated when calling `configure_radium_library` (in the `CMakeLists.txt`) from the
+Hence, Radium compilation and install include `NewComponent`.

+### Configure component's cmake setup
-`Config.cmake.in`  file located in the source directory of the component.
+During Radium install, cmake generates a configuration file for the component, from `Config.cmake.in`  file located in the source directory of the component.
+The generation setup is done by `configure_radium_library`.

-This file should contain the following
+This file provides components informations needed by `find_package(Radium COMPONENT NewComponent)`

+Here is a simple example of `Config.cmake.in` for the NewComponent example.
 ~~~cmake
 # Check if the component is requested for import and is not already imported
 if(NewComponent_FOUND and NOT TARGET NewComponent)